 • Networking opportunities abound, of course, when you begin with an instant network within the building.

-• Sharing secretarial and receptionist services always is an economy.
+• Sharing administrative and receptionist services always is an economy.

 • The availability of a conference room and other amenities not necessarily accessible to entrepreneurs in a separate space both facilitates business getting done and impressing the right person.